-City Developments Limited (CDL) is a Singapore-listed international real estate operating company with a global presence spanning 100 locations in 28 countries.
+City Developments Limited (CDL) is a Singapore-listed international real estate operating company with a global presence spanning 103 locations in 29 countries and regions.
 As one of Singapore's largest companies by market capitalisation, its income-stable and geographically-diversified portfolio comprises residences, offices, hotels, serviced apartments, integrated developments and shopping malls, totalling over 18 million square feet of floor area globally.
-CDL has developed over 40,000 homes worldwide, and is one of Singapore’s largest commercial landlords, with one of the biggest landbanks amongst Singapore private-sector developers.
+CDL has developed over 43,000 homes worldwide, and is one of Singapore’s largest commercial landlords, with one of the biggest landbanks amongst Singapore private-sector developers.

 Beyond shaping skylines with architectural icons, CDL has transformed Singapore’s built environment with numerous award-winning green buildings.
 For over two decades, CDL has embraced its ethos of “Conserve as we Construct”, investing in game-changing innovations that have been key enablers of resource efficiency and productivity.

 CDL has established itself as a leader in the industry, being consistently presented with new awards for its outstanding green buildings.
 At the Building and Construction Authority's (BCA) Awards 2018, CDL was the first and only private sector property developer to be conferred the inaugural Built Environment Leadership Platinum Star Award.
 This pinnacle Award is accorded to organisations that held the Built Environment Leadership (Platinum) award for at least five years.
 It recognises their excellence and leadership in shaping a safe, high quality, sustainable and friendly built environment in Singapore.
 In BCA's online tool `Search for Quality Housing', CDL was listed as the top developer, reflecting its high workmanship quality standard.